syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Getting-Started.md

 time.

-Note: This property marks the file by the specified version only.
+> Note: This property marks the file by the specified version only.
 It does not control the compatibility of the features used in the file.

 The following code example illustrates how to change the PDF version to 1.6

 {% highlight c# %}

-[C#]

 //Creates a new PDF document.